 Being that we aren’t yet famously wealthy and unable to work the six months we spend down south visiting the United States during the winter, we really have to watch our budget.
-In the last few years travelling full time in our RV we have figured out some ways to be frugal and save our money.
+In the last few years traveling full time in our RV, we have figured out some ways to be frugal and save our money.
 It’s this cheaper style of RVing that has allowed Anne and I to explore more places and spend more time RVing then we would have thought possible.
 Below you’ll find some of our best advice for saving money when RVing.

 There is a big opportunity to save money by cooking your own food.
 Not only is it generally healthier but almost always far less expensive than dining out.
 I would say we average maybe 2-3 times per month dining out and the rest of the time we prepare our own meals.
-To save even more we buy our dry, frozen and canned type goods at Walmart versus a fancy grocery store and pick up fresh fruit and veggies at local markets when possible.
+To save even more, we buy our dry, frozen and canned type goods at Walmart versus a fancy grocery store and pick up fresh fruit and veggies at local markets when possible.

 - Use a slow cooker to prepare meals.
 Makes the meal very convenient and you’ll get leftovers for the next day.
 Even a cheap cut of meat will smell and taste great after simmering in the crock-pot all day.

-- Make up a nice lunch like sandwiches or wraps before hitting the road, then when the stomach growls you can stop for a nice picnic lunch, rather than pulling into a road side restaurant of fast food place.
+- Make up a nice lunch like sandwiches or wraps before hitting the road, then when the stomach growls you can stop for a nice picnic lunch, rather than pulling into a roadside restaurant of fast food place.

 - Stock up on canned and dried foods when on sale.
 Our RV’s have small fridges, so keeping bulk amounts of frozen and fresh food is not feasible.
 Many things are perfectly tasty from a can or dried, so try to use that option for suitable items.